-My research finds that the energy economies of enterprises in Kenyan and Rwanda refugee camps are largely acting independently of the international aid system.
-In many camps there are a considerable number of businesses and a definite air of innovation and entrepreneurship, however, many refugees and businesses face considerable hardship and a great number of challenges.
+My research finds that the energy economies of enterprises in Kenyan and Rwandan refugee camps are largely acting independently of the international aid system.
+In many camps there are a considerable number of businesses and a definite air of innovation and entrepreneurship.
+However, many refugees and businesses face considerable hardship and a great number of challenges.

 Critically, more research needs to be developed for decision-makers and UN agencies as to date there has been little evidence available to inform the decisions of practitioners.
 While refugee economics research has focused on innovative livelihoods and markets in refugee camps, little academic research has yet been conducted on the entrepreneurial independence of energy businesses in these settings.

 The majority of capital and assets (solar panels, wires, generators, mobile phones, appliances, and income produced by businesses) within these energy economies are owned, operated, and repaired by refugees themselves.
 Given this, new primary research on the energy economics of refugee camps could be conducted to understand the role this independence and access to energy plays within refugee communities.

 Acknowledging these challenges and developing the links between practitioner and academic communities may be one way to support refugee communities in accessing the power and energy resources they need to become more self-reliant.
 One UN initiative developed to support such collaboration is the Global Plan of Action for Sustainable Energy Solutions in Settings of Displacement (GPA), which has a specific working group on developing data and evidence for humanitarian energy.
 Dedicated efforts to support energy for refugee enterprises can work through the GPA to deliver real change, however, considerably more resourcing will be needed to fully reconsider the role energy plays in refugee economics.